How to Prepare Your Home for Summer

 Use Ceiling and Ventilation Fans

-Ceiling fans help circulate air and create a breeze that makes you feel cooler—even if the room temperature stays the same.
-This means you can raise the thermostat a few degrees without sacrificing comfort.
-Also, do not forget to use exhaust fans in bathrooms, kitchens, and laundry.
+Ceiling fans help circulate air and create a breeze that makes you feel cooler, even if the room temperature stays the same.
+This means you can set the thermostat a few degrees higher without sacrificing comfort.
+Do not forget to use exhaust fans in bathrooms, kitchens, and laundry areas.

 If you are an AEP Energy customer, be sure to check out AEP Energy Reward StoreSM– our one-stop online marketplace filled with a variety of energy-saving and connected-home products for your home.
 As a customer, you earn Reward Dollars to use in AEP Energy Reward Store.
 Log in to your AEP Energy account to get started.
 It is a simple and convenient way for you to shop for items to make your home more energy efficient.